 We intend to build a pipeline of product candidates beyond etripamil for PSVT and progress these product candidates through clinical development.
-We may not be able to expand the scope of cardiovascular indications for etripamil beyond PSVT, or leverage our expertise and experience with etripamil in PSVT to other product candidates.
+For example, we recently began enrollment in a Phase 2 clinical trial of etripamil for the treatment of AFib-RVR.
+We may not be able to successfully expand the scope of cardiovascular indications for etripamil beyond PSVT, or leverage our expertise and experience with etripamil in PSVT to other product candidates.
 We may not be able to in-license, acquire or develop future product candidates that are safe and effective.
 Even if we are successful in continuing to expand etripamil to other indications and further build our pipeline, the potential product candidates that we identify may not be suitable for clinical development, including as a result of safety, tolerability, efficacy or other characteristics that indicate that they are unlikely to be drugs that will receive marketing approval, achieve market acceptance or obtain reimbursements from third-party payors.
 If we do not successfully execute on our strategy of expanding our product pipeline, it could significantly harm our financial position and adversely affect the trading price of our common shares.